Mission and Purpose

 Claims Returned or Claims Never Had

 Customers may place up to 30 hold requests on circulating items.
+10 of these holds may be DVDs and 10 may be CDs.
 Items are held for seven (7) days.
 If the item is not picked up within the time allotted, the hold is cancelled and the item is returned to circulation or fills the next hold in the queue.

 Interlibrary Loan Titles

 The Chattanooga Public Library participates in the ALA-sponsored Interlibrary Loan program.
 The Chattanooga Public Library will request from another library materials that are not available to its customers locally.
 Only print items will be requested.
-In order to request a title through this service, the customer’s full-access account must be active and in good standing with no fees or overdue materials.
+In order to request a title through this service, the customer’s full-access account must be active and in good standing.
 Customer may have no more than five (5) Interlibrary Loan titles on their account at the same time.

 The library honors any restrictions and/or check out periods the lending library may place on the material.
 The library customer is responsible for all materials borrowed from another library at the customer’s request.
 The library customer will pay any charges assessed by the lending library.
 Interlibrary Loan items checked out by a customer are subject to the same late fees as a Chattanooga-owned title.
 In order to check out the item, the customer must present the library card on which the interlibrary loan request was placed.
 Items are held for seven (7) days.
 If the item is not picked up within the time allotted, the loan request is canceled and returned to the lending library.
 If a customer presents the card that originated the request, check-out will be allowed even if the cardholder is not present at the time of pickup.
 No pickups will be allowed without the originating card.

-The library will notify customers by email, phone, and/or text message of upcoming due dates for materials checked out.
+Courtesy Notices are sent to customers who choose email as their primary notification option.
 For all checked-out items, a courtesy notice is sent three (3) days in advance of the due date.
 Failure to receive a courtesy notice does not exempt the customer from any overdue charges.

 Overdue Materials and Outstanding Fines and Fees